FAForever/faf-linux/README.md

 1. Run `./setup.sh` to set up the local wine prefix, the FAF client, java, and others
 1. Start the FAF client with `./run` and log in
 1. After logging in, close the FAF client and run `./set-client-paths.sh`
+1. If you wish to launch FAF without using the terminal, run `./install-shortcut.sh`.
+FAF will show up as "Forged Alliance Forever" in your application launcher.

 ## How to update after installation